cdgraff/icecast-logs-parser/README.md

 ===================

 Icecast Logs Parser is a Python script designed for read and insert into a DB all the access log lines, with some bussines rules on mind.

-This script was designed to CienRadios.com platform how move incredible big data daily.